jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-3/index.md

   - automation
   - terraform
   - patching
-draft: true
 ---

-Welcome to the last post in this [series](/series/automate-instance-hygiene-with-aws-ssm/) where we've been exploring SSM Documents.
-So far in the series we've covered:
+Welcome to the last post in this [series](/series/automate-instance-hygiene-with-aws-ssm/) where we've been exploring SSM Documents, so far we've covered:

 - How [Command Documents](/blog/automate-instance-hygiene-with-aws-ssm-0/) can help to execute commands on EC2 Instances
 - Automating these Command Documents through [Maintenance Windows](/blog/automate-instance-hygiene-with-aws-ssm-1/)